How to Begin Teaching Online & Hybrid Courses

 Here are some steps you can take to begin teaching online or hybrid courses at Cañada:

-Find out more about Distance Education (DE) at Cañada.
+Find out more about Online Teaching at Cañada.

-- Discuss distance education course offerings with your division dean.
+- Discuss online education opportunities with your division dean.

-- Read the Distance Education Faculty Handbook and review the DE Faculty Checklist (you'll be asked to sign this before teaching DE courses).
+- Read the Distance Education Faculty Handbook and review the Faculty Checklist for Successful Online Teaching (you'll be asked to sign this before teaching online courses).

-Complete the Cañada QOLT Work Group training course.
+Complete the Cañada QOTL Work Group training course.

-The Quality Online Learning & Teaching (QOLT) Work Group is Cañada's online and hybrid certification course.
+The Quality Online Teaching & Learning (QOTL) Work Group is Cañada's online and hybrid certification course.
 The course is offered once during each semester and takes place 100% online in Canvas in order to give you a student's perspective of online learning as well as the faculty perspective.

 Faculty can also complete an @One Certification Program in order to become certified to teach online or hybrid courses at Cañada.
 Faculty who have completed online instruction certification programs other than QOLT or @One can request to have those certifications reviewed on a case-by-case basis to ensure that they meet SMCCD minimum standards.